 Cambridge Assessment International Education is an education organisation and politically neutral.
 The contents of this syllabus, examination papers and associated materials do not endorse any political view.
 We endeavour to treat all aspects of the exam process neutrally.

-The depth of knowledge displayed by the best A Level students makes them prime targets for America's Ivy League universities
+School feedback: The depth of knowledge displayed by the best A Level students makes them prime targets for America's Ivy League universities

-Yale University, USA
+Feedback from: Yale University, USA

-Why choose Cambridge International AS & A Level Spanish?
+Why choose Cambridge International AS & A Level Portuguese?

 About the syllabus